 Tips for Dining on a Budget:

-• Look for daily lunch menus (Tagesteller) in restaurants, cheaper than dinner
+- In restaurants, look for daily lunch menus (Tagesteller) that are cheaper than dinner.

 What to Skip (or Limit):